******BOOKING IS NOW CLOSED FOR THIS EVENT******

 Bringing together some of the UK’s most exciting talent working within Dance of the African Diaspora, including Alleyne Dance, Dickson Mbi, Joseph Toonga and Alesandra Seutin, this session invites artists to reflect on their experiences of making work that spans indoor and outdoor spaces, connecting with audiences and navigating perceptions of their practice as Black dance makers.
-The discussion will be facilitated by Oluwatoyin Odunsi (board member) and Iona Waite (education officer) of Ace dance & music.
+The discussion will be facilitated by ACE dance & music’s Oluwatoyin Odunsi (Board Member) and Iona Waite (Education Officer).

 The company’s participation work has been delivered in a range of settings around the world and is designed to support the individual’s creative mind, passion, determination, strength, and most importantly, their intention and belief in themselves.
 During the global pandemic, Krisitna and Sadé launched an online home workout series named, Alleyne Sisters Workout.

 In 2020 Krisitna and Sadé were jointly awarded Best female Dancer of the year for their performance A Night’s Game in Impulstanz Vienna 2019, awarded by Kritikerumfrage-Jahrbuch 2020 (Critic Survey – Yearbook 2020), Publishedby Der Theaterverlag, Tanz Jahrbuch 2020 magazine.